rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 ### Scenario: Lab analysis

-As always, we need to have our cluster installed and up && running, remember that all are VMs running with libvirt inside of the hipervisor, in a nat network:
+As always, we need to have our cluster installed and up and running.
+Remember that all are VMs running with libvirt inside the hypervisor, in a NAT network:

 ```
 [root@hypervisor ~]# virsh list